emirhaneksi/ObjectPoolHomework/README.md

 # ObjectPoolHomework
- I developed object pool app for my homework.
+ I developed object pool app with using thread,singleton design pattern for my homework.